-Two county ambulance ordinances are approved by the respective Boards of Supervisors and enforcement is the responsibility of the Public Health Departments with the assistance of North Coast EMS as needed.
-Lake County is interested in revising their ordinance.
+Humboldt and Lake County ambulance ordinances are approved by the respective Boards of Supervisors and enforcement is the responsibility of the Public Health Departments with the assistance of North Coast EMS as needed.
+Lake County is interested in revising their ordinance and Del Norte County dropped there's last year.
 The North Coast EMS participated in all previous ordinance updates as is required by statute.